 Measurements shall be from the inside edges of the boundary markings.
 The entire width of each goal line shall be in the end zone.

 a.
-Limit lines shall be marked with 12-inch lines and at 24-inch intervals 12 feet outside the sidelines and the end lines, except in stadiums where total field surface does not permit.
+Limit lines shall be marked with 12-inch lines, at 24-inch intervals; 12 feet outside the sidelines and the end lines, except in stadiums where total field surface does not permit.
 In these stadiums, the limit lines shall not be less than six feet from the sidelines and end lines.
 Limit lines shall be 4 inches in width and maybe yellow.
 No person outside the team area shall be within the limit lines.

 b.
 The limit lines shall continue six feet from the team area around the side and back of the team area, if the stadium permits.

 On each side of the field, a team area in back of the limit line and between the 25-yard lines shall be marked for the exclusive use of substitutes, trainers and other persons affiliated with the team.
 Limit lines designating team areas shall be solid lines.
 A coaching line shall be marked with a solid line six feet outside the sideline between the 25-yard lines.
 The area between the coaching line and the limit line between the 25-yard lines shall contain white diagonal lines or be marked distinctly for use of coaches (Rule 9-1-5-a).
 A 4-inch-by-4-inch mark is mandatory at each five-yard line extended between the goal lines as an extension of the coaching line for line-to-gain and down indicator six-foot reference points.

 Football Field Painting Strategies